Grand Lodge Alpina of Switzerland: History of the obedience

 From 1945 onwards, GLAS became more active and Masonic life resumed, with modest but steady growth, until the pre-war membership was restored and even slightly exceeded.
-Nevertheless, like all societies, it now had to fight against the decline of voluntary associations and make its added value better known by making its values of the training of a upright human being, activity in society, with a spiritual underpinning rooted in tolerance, as a long-term task...
+Nevertheless, like all societies, it now had to fight against the decline of voluntary associations and make its added value better known by making its values of the training of an upright human being, activity in society, with a spiritual underpinning rooted in tolerance, as a long-term task...

 To strengthen its links with so-called universal Freemasonry (which respects the landmarks of the Old Charges), often referred to as regular Freemasonry, GLAS distanced itself from other French-speaking Grand Lodges, which led a few brethren of French-speaking Switzerland to create the Grand Orient de Suisse, a so-called liberal obedience, closer to the Grand Orient de France, in 1959.
 Shortly before, the International Masonic Association, which had somewhat resumed its activity, was dissolved, GLAS noting that an attempt to bring the different currents of Freemasonry closer together had become illusory.

 From the 1970s onwards, like many other Masonic bodies, the number of lodges within the GLAS increased more rapidly than the number of members, with the result that lodges had fewer members.
 The influences of the analytical psychology of Carl Gustav Jung, the philosophy of Henri Corbin, the writings of Mircea Eliade, and even the writings of the French metaphysician René Guénon, to name but a few, led Freemasons to reconsider and deepen their tradition, as well as their symbolic toolkit.
 English-speaking lodges of the British Emulation Rite were also created.
 One of them, Rosslyn No. 87, is itinerant, like the old military lodges.

 On 6 June 2009, at its General Assembly, following the policy of the United Grand Lodge of England, GLAS adopted a declaration concerning its relations with women's freemasonry in Switzerland, which recognises the judicious activity of the latter.
 It welcomes the sharing of joint actions, lectures, lectures or colloquia, except for its ritual activities and ceremonies, which remain strictly monogenous.